JHU-315/FinalProject/README.md

 ### File Structure
 `Cleaned_Data` folder contains all the cleaned data used to populate the AWS db instance.

 `Grafana Dashboards` folder contains all the `.json` files for the Grafana dashboards.

 `Programs` folder contains the main portion of the project.

+### Since this project is no longer active, to utilize for your own purposes please follow the following steps:
+1. Create a new db instance that runs on MySQL 5.7.
+2. Run the SQL scripts in the `Snapshot/` folder
+3. Run the views in the `Programs/Queries` folder
+4. Set up the Grafana connection your database instance